The articles on this site cover technique’s for adding power to your forehand and backhand pull and an exercise for general ultimate handling skills

 “There is a reason a discus thrower will use a multiple spinning technique before a release.”

 Today’s standard backhand that moves across the front of the body is fine for passing and even hucking, but if you would like to have additional power for pulling, adding more arm to the throw will be helpful.
+Maybe you already have decent power for pulling , but there are always situations, especially with the wind you will wish you had more.
 In distance competitions, top backhand distance throwers always use a 360 rotation before the release.
 First introduced in the late 1970s, this Frisbee distance technique began with overall power event competitors in the 1980s.
 A 360 body rotation before the backhand release can give you the additional throwing power for an extra 10-20 yards and help to power through erratic winds, this isn’t a theory, its physics.
 Adding upper body rotation will increase arm-speed that will translate into more power.
 That extra throwing power can help you reach the back of the end-zone, take on headwinds and add more disc spin for height and better float.
 When today’s top distance throwers use the 360 backhand, it’s quick and somewhat inaccurate.
 Distance throwers are using beveled edge golf disc, throwing for 200 plus yards, looking for wind assist with little thought for accuracy.
 A slow controlled 360 before you pull with a short run or walk up to the line will help to give you more pulling power.

 360 Backhand Video Demonstration.